CalvinMT/TrustVaccSim/concept/simplistic_step_by_step.md

 # Simplistic step-by-step

 The simulation of [question 17: "Dépistons !
 Oui mais qui, quand et comment ?"](https://covprehension.org/2020/05/12/q17.html) from the website [CoVprehension.org](https://covprehension.org/) has been chosen as basis for the following simulations.
 Its agents have five possible health states of which three are kept and two are added: susceptible, infected (i.e. symptomatic), recovered, hospitalised and deceased.
 Susceptible agents can get infected.
 Infected agents can infect susceptible agents, recover from their infection over time by becoming recovered agents or get hospitalised as the infection gets worse.
 Hospitalised agents can either become recovered agents or deceased agents.
-The deceased state is a final state, as well as for the recovered state for the first simulations.
+The deceased and hospitalised states are both considered as final states for the first simulations.
 The latter gives full immunity to agents against the virus.
 The simulation ends once no more agents are in the infected or hospitalised state.

 ```mermaid
 flowchart LR